lbke/ssr-theory/readme.md

 export const TTL_MS = 60000
 ```

-Yes, build-time static rendering is just server-side rendering with a cache + precomputed requests.
-Tada.

 - $TTL = \infty$ => this is static rendering.
 You must define `computePossibleRequests` as well, to get the list of pages to render.
 - $TTL = 0$ => this is server-side rendering.